MSbumex/alx-low_level_programming/0x09-static_libraries/README.md

 Project - 0x09.
 C - Static libraries
 Static libraries are just collections of object files that are linked into the program during the linking phase of compilation, and are not relevant during runtime.

+create a libmy file - ar rcs libmy.a copy all .o files into libmy.a file - ar rcs libmy.a *o to  list, object files or content  in the library use -:  ar -t libmy.a lists each symbol's symbol value, symbol type, and symbol name from object files.-:  nm libmy.a